 This is a solid optic.
 I had no issues during the testing process.
 Although this was not a torture test, but rather a standard use evaluation, the Romeo 5 has passed well.
-The dot works have great features with good controls and are reasonably priced.
+The dot works, has great features with good controls, and is reasonably priced.
 The mount is not great, but that can be fixed easily enough.

 This is a fairly easy recommendation.
 Although this is no Aimpoint T1, it is like 98% of an Aimpoint T1.
 This will suit most peoples' needs, but if you're looking for professional use, stick with Aimpoint.

 I plan on using the Romeo 5 as time progresses, and will update this review as time goes on.
 If failures occur, they will be posted here.